rijuld/swapfrontend/README.md

 User signs in with Google.
 Allow access only to BITS email addresses.
 Then take their phone numbers and verify via Firebase OTP phone number verification.
-Authenticate the sign in with your backend server and connect the phone number to the same account.
+Authenticates the sign in with my backend server and connect the phone number to the same account.
 # The feature set include:
 1) Adding a request (a user can add multiple),